Discover Slovenia : Environment

 Air pollution and energy: sensitive issues

-Finally, the arrival on the political scene of Richard Golob, winner of the April 2022 parliamentary elections and former head of an electricity company specializing in solar energy, is a positive sign for the environment.
+Finally, the arrival on the political scene of Robert Golob, winner of the April 2022 parliamentary elections and former head of an electricity company specializing in solar energy, is a positive sign for the environment.